 Federal law requires that ham and bacon products be labeled as “uncured” if the curing agent is celery powder.
-While these meats are chemically “cured,” the use of celery powder as opposed to sodium nitrite requires a separate designation because celery powder is not USDA approved as a preservative.
+While these meats are chemically “cured” from the naturally-occurring sodium nitrate in the celery powder, the use of naturally-occurring celery powder as opposed to synthetic sodium nitrite requires a separate designation because celery powder is not USDA approved as a preservative.
 Celery powder contains naturally occurring nitrates rather than the synthetic nitrates used by commercial plants.

-What is the difference between uncured bacon and regular bacon?
+What is the difference between "uncured" bacon and cured bacon?

 All bacon is cured; it’s just the curing method that is different.
-Processors cure conventional bacon with sodium nitrite and salt.
+Processors cure conventional bacon with synthetic sodium nitrite and salt.
 Sodium nitrite protects the pork from harmful bacteria and preserves the color so that your bacon or ham is a brilliant pink – think of what you see under the deli counter.
 Scientific studies have shown a correlation between sodium nitrite and increased risks of cancer.
-We cure our bacon the old-fashioned way, in a salt brine, using the naturally occurring nitrates in celery powder, rather than the synthetic nitrates used by commercial plants.
+We cure our bacon the old-fashioned way, with salt, sugar, and pepper.
+Salt as a natural curing agent replaces synthetic nitrates used by commercial plants.
 This method produces a cut of meat that tastes saltier if you don’t handle it properly.
 We recommend soaking the bacon overnight, or for a couple of hours, changing the water several times.
 This will help minimize that salty taste.
 Check out our guide to cooking all-natural ham.